vincentlan15/String-Regex-Manipuplation/chapter1.md

 Sometimes you get a paragraph of text where the first letter of each sentence is not capitalized.
 The method `capitalize()` can Capitalize the first letter of the whole string, but there are multiple sentences in a string, it only takes care of the first sentence.
 What can we do?
 Yes, you guessed it.
 We can use `split` to divide the paragraph into its sentences, use `capitalize()` to capitalize the first letter in each sentence, and then join all the individual sentences together!

-Note that `s.capitalize` creates a new string whose first letter is capitalized, and the original `s` will remain unchanged.
-You have to deal with that.
+Note that `join()` and `capitalize()` create a new string without changing the original ones.
+So you will have to explicitly assign the old string or list of strings to new ones.

 *** =instructions
-- Use `split` to slice the definition of the word "Ruckkehrunruhe" (edited for training purpose) at every occurence of ".".
+- Use `split` to slice the definition of the word "Ruckkehrunruhe" (edited for training purpose) at every occurence of ". ".
+Remember you want to include the space after each period in the delimiter!
-- Iterate over the sentences and change it to a new string created by `capitalize()`.
+- Iterate over all the sentences and change them to new strings created by `capitalize()`.
-- Join all the sentences back together with ".".
+- Join all the sentences back together with ". ".

 *** =hint
 - The syntax for `split` is `s.split(string)`, where `s` is the string you want to split and `string` is the delimiter string.
-- Use a for loop to go through every sentence.
+- Use its index to iterate over each element in `lst`, and assign the capitalized string to the element.
 - The syntax for `join` is `s.join(lst)`, where `s` is the string to put at the end of each string in `lst`.

 *** =pre_exercise_code